 Recently I met up with two of my friends who I have not seen in almost a year.
 One of whom grew up in a Catholic church and since moving to college has been going to a Church of Christ.
 Her mom does not support her doing this.
 I however am happy to see her going to church after moving to a new city and going from high school to college.
 I am happy to see her finding herself through God and finding a place that she loves and feels at home with.
 I am happy to see how happy she is about her new church, the people, and what she feels like has become a home to her.

 My other friend grew up in a large Baptist church.
 Actually the largest Baptist church in my town.
-Her fiance does not like Baptist churches (bad experiences) and prefers non-denominational churches.
-He happens to go to my church – which was a shocker to me but he goes to 2nd service and I go to 1st which is why we never see each other – and she has been coming to church with him.
 She also hasn’t been able to go to church every week after a recent promotion to manager – but she goes bi-weekly.
 Her friends and family have told her that she is pulling away from God and also do not support her changing churches.
 Again this breaks my heart.
 I hear her talk about how much she likes our church and how much she enjoys it and her eyes light up.
 But I can see how much the disapproval saddens her.
 I am happy for her going out and trying something new, and discovering how much she likes it.
 I am happy for her searching for God in different ways outside what she was raised.

 The point is we all have the choice.
 We pick our church, we have the opportunity to find the way we connect with God, and we make the decision on how we live our life.
 It is important to seek God however you feel he is calling you to do that and sometimes he calls us in different ways than those around us.
 Also, going to church every week does not make you less of a Christian.
 Sometimes we have a job that does not allow us to have Sunday morning’s off, that’s okay.
 Sometimes you discover a church that is different than what you were raised in, that’s okay.
 Sometimes you go from being a person who went to church, stopped going, went again, stopped going, and then going again, that’s okay.
 Sometimes you go from being a person who never went to church and now going, that’s okay.
 Sometimes you find one church, one denomination, and you always believed and you always stay there, that’s okay.
 What matters is that you are seeking God and to each person that looks different because our journey’s and experiences are different.
 It would be boring if we were all the same, wouldn’t it?